-Before you begin any electrical work, it’s critically important to understand the dangers of electricity and how to keep yourself safe while working on your motorhomes power system.
+Before you begin any electrical work, it’s critically important to understand the dangers of electricity and how to keep yourself safe while working on your camper or travel trailer electric system.

 Most of us, if we’re lucky, have only seen electrocution in movies and TV shows.
 The consequences of being shocked can range from a small tingling buzz to complete heart paralysis.

 Working on a travel trailer electrical system is unlikely to cause complete heart paralysis which usually only occurs when the voltage is greater than 600 volts.
 Even so, there are dangers and potentially deadly risks when working with electricity, so be sure to take proper precautions.

 The primary danger is the risk of electrocution.
 Electrocution means injury due to shocks, ranging from very minor to severe.
 But a secondary danger that comes with working with any electrical power source is the risk of burns.